tieutrongphuc/tp/docs/DeveloperGuide.md

 1. The `LogicManager` executes the `ReminderListCommand`.
 2. The command calls `model.updateFilteredReminderList()` with a predicate that checks `!reminder.isCompleted() && reminder.isUpcoming()`.
 3. The `Model` updates its internal `filteredReminderList`.
-4. Because the `ReminderPanel` in the UI is observing this list, it automatically refreshes to display the newly filtered reminders.

 **Design Considerations:**